jimmy-isaac/reducing-complexity/ReducingComplexity1/README.md

 **Quantity**.
 Models quantity.
 Again like UnitPrice, this class includes a numeric quantity, and the units, which in 99% of the cases would be count, but could be a measure of weight or length.
 Just because 99% of the products are using count, by generalizing Quantity, the accidental complexity of conditional statements because of this is avoided.

+# Next Steps
+This project illustrates the use of the strategy pattern to reduce conditional statements, but using only a single entity **Unit**.
+In the following project, another entity, **Company** is added, where Company has a primary Unit.
+The primary Unit is to be used for displaying **Quantity** and **Unit Sale Price**.
+The intent of the next project, to see how the code scales for complexity, when multiple conditions exist.

 # Caveat
 This is not a full-fledged application.
 Hence only some of the units are defined.
 Also, a few test invocations are included in the SaleLineItem class, but no unit tests have been written.